• Skip to primary navigation

 • Remove from heat, cool to room temperature, and then chill thoroughly until ready to use.

-• Serve immediately for a soft ice cream, or freeze for at least 2 hours for a more firm ice cream.
+• Serve immediately for a soft ice cream, or transfer to a freezer-safe container and continue to freeze for at least 2 hours for a more firm ice cream.

 Nutrition